 The pandemic has significantly impacted Vietnam’s seafood exports to the region, including the Middle East and Africa, as revealed by Hung in an interview with the Vietnam News Agency.

-Data from the General Department of Vietnam Customs shows that seafood exports to Vietnam’s three largest markets in the region – Israel, the United Arab Emirates (UAE), and Egypt – plunged during the first nine months of 2020.
+Data from the General Department of Vietnam Customs indicates a notable decline in seafood exports to Vietnam’s major markets in the Middle East and Africa, namely Israel, the United Arab Emirates (UAE), and Egypt, during the first nine months of 2020.